Several 2018 iPad Pro Features Might Have Been Confirmed By Newly Spotted Icon

 Likewise, 9to5Mac wrote that the iPad Pro icon features bezels that are thicker than those found on this year’s iPhones.
 The publication theorized that this could be similar to how last year’s iPhone X glyph also had thicker design lines and bezels, in order for the icon to be clearer even at smaller sizes.

-9to5Mac’s discovery of the iPad Pro icon represents the latest leak gleaned from iOS code to offer some hints at the new tablet’s design and technical features.
+The 9to5Mac discovery of the iPad Pro icon represents the latest leak gleaned from iOS code to offer some hints at the new tablet’s design and technical features.
 According to Cult of Mac, the leaks suggest that there’s a good chance the 2018 iPad Pro will come with a USB-C port instead of the Lightning port included in Apple’s devices from recent years, as the iOS 12.1 beta was found to include support for virtual 4K external displays, thus making the setup a “snap” for gadgets that have USB-C ports.
 Aside from the possibility of USB-C support, the new iPad Pro is also expected to come with Face ID, as recent analyses of iOS code also revealed that the tablet will support FaceID for both portrait and landscape orientations.

 As previously reported by the Inquisitr, other rumored iPad Pro features include a new magnetic connector to replace Apple’s existing Smart Connector and a new version of the Apple Pencil.